parjanya/moneta/README.md

 3. load it with `(ql:quickload :moneta)`
 4. test it with `(moneta:convert 1 "BTC" "BRL")` or something.

-The currency names live inside `moneta::+currency-names+`.
+The currency names live, bewilderingly, inside `moneta::+currency-names+`.
 They prolly should be keywords instead of strings.